-I am teaching a couple of breathing-focussed workshops this week – as a voice teacher I do that a lot – and this information is always an important aspect of better vocal health and function, but more than that it is important for our overall physical wellbeing too.
+I am teaching a breathing-focussed workshop this week – as a voice teacher I do that a lot – and this information is always an important aspect of better vocal health and function, but more than that it is important for our overall physical wellbeing too.

 Long-term friends know I used to suffer from a great many respiratory health issues: chronic asthma; several viral infections a year, ongoing allergic rhinitis, regular inflammatory infections, specifically bronchitis, sinusitis, tracheitis, plus poor stamina and a range of chronic coughs.
 My allergies improved significantly after doing a Buteyko workshop almost 20 years ago, but not the other issues, and my stamina worsened so much I succumbed to chronic fatigue.
 I struggled with the aggressive breath-holding techniques I had been taught during that weekend, and gave them up after a few months; but the strategies I learned for managing and minimising my asthma medication were so effective I have not needed any medication for some time now.
 I am grateful that a colleague recently encouraged me to revisit The Buteyko Method, as the techniques Patrick McKeown teaches are much gentler, and his more Feldenkrais-friendly approach has inspired me to re-engage with some of the strategies I have been avoiding for the last 19 years.

 The one technique I learned from Alexander Stalmatski that I persisted with actually came from the book I bought before I attended that first training weekend: these were the overnight nose-breathing strategies, and the improvements to my respiratory function on waking were so massive that I slept with a plaster over my mouth every night for about 10 years.
 I only stopped when an overnight stay in the hospital made this seem impractical, as I could not see myself explaining my odd behaviour to my nurses.
-Anyway, by then I was ready to test my nose-breathing skills overnight unaided, and the health benefits continue to this day, so that now it is hard for me to remember how dreadful I felt on waking all those years ago.
+Anyway, by then I was ready to test my nose-breathing skills overnight unaided, and the health benefits continue to this day, so that now it is hard for me to remember just how dreadful I used to feel every day on waking, all those years ago.

 I had to be careful which plasters I was using, as it is all too easy for me to develop skin allergies, and I relied on Elastoplast’s Waterproof plasters for most of that time – they came off very easily, so wearing them while I was sleeping did not generate any anxiety, even when I was feeling rather wheezy and/or suffering from a runny nose.
 Should a viral infection trigger congested sinuses I could usually unblock my nose and re-attach the plaster during the night, and very, very occasionally I would wake up with the plaster stuck to my fingers, yet still usually breathing better than I would have been in the bad old days.

 I have recommended this nose-breathing training to many fellow sufferers over the years, and it has saddened me to discover that most asthmatics are simply too nervous to try out the overnight-plaster-on-mouth technique.
-I am happy to say that I think this is probably the man to do a training with for anyone with breathing issues of the severity I used to experience.
+I am happy to say that I think this is probably the man to go to for training in this hugely effective strategy for anyone with breathing issues of the severity I used to experience.